A Brief History

 Once again, people had proven their willingness to riot over idiotic things, this time over which actor was the better portrayer of Shakespearian characters.
 Can you imagine a riot today over whether or not Sean Connery or Daniel Craig was the better James Bond?
 A riot that cost a couple dozen lives?
 To quote from the hilarious Michael Nesmith video production, Elephant Parts, “People are just no damn good!”

-Questions for Students (and others): What is the most idiotic reason you have heard of for a riot?
+Question for students (and subscribers): What is the most idiotic reason you have heard of for a riot?
 Have you ever been “fighting mad” about a disagreement about a singer or actor?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!